steenharsted/mocapr/README.md

 Both the animate\_anatomical() and animate\_movement() functions can be used to plot if you supply the argument `animate = FALSE`.
-In that case the you will get a plot that is facetted on the frames.
+In that case the you will get a plot that is faceted on the frames.
 I suggest you reduce the number of frames before you use the functions to plot.

 ``` r